goharbor/harbor-operator/docs/tutorial.md

 # Tutorial

-This tutorial will guides you to have a quick first try of the Harbor operator and the Harbor cluster deployed and managed by the operator.
+This tutorial will guide you to have a quick first try of the Harbor operator and the Harbor cluster deployed and managed by the operator.

 ## Learn how does it work